thinkjs/www.thinkjs.org/view/en/doc/2.0/adapter_websocket.md

 See also <http://socket.io/docs/using-multiple-nodes/> for more detail.

-#### socket.io client
+#### socket.io Client

-In Browser end, you should introduce socket.io client.
+In browser end, you should introduce socket.io client.
 The download path is：<http://socket.io/download/>。

 ```js
 var socket = io('http://localhost:8360');